Giants beat Padres, win NL West title on season’s final day - NewsBreak

 Webb walked to load the bases with one out in the fourth and Tommy La Stella followed with an RBI single before Wilmer Flores singled in two more runs.

 This one brought on some Oct.
-3 memories for the storied franchise, now determined to create more in October like the 2010, ’12 and ’14 World Series champions with some of the same faces of today in Posey, Crawford and Belt.
+3 memories for the storied franchise, now determined to create some more in October like the 2010, ’12 and ’14 World Series champions with some of the same faces of today in Posey, Brandon Crawford and injured slugger Brandon Belt.

-These 2021 Giants completed a stunning turnaround in Kapler’s second year from a club that finished 29-31 for third place in the division during the coronavirus-shortened 2020 season.
+These 2021 Giants completed a stunning turnaround in manager Gabe Kapler’s second season from a club that finished 29-31 for third place in the division during the coronavirus-shortened 2020 season.

 Los Angeles and these Padres, after all, were the hands-down favorites to win the division when the season began six months ago.

-Instead, this might have been Jayce Tingler’s final game managing disappointing San Diego (79-83), which had high hopes of contending for a championship behind stars Machado and Fernando Tatis Jr. and a $175 million payroll.
-The Padres lost eight of their final nine and finished below .500 for the 10th time in 11 years — they were 37-23 last season — after losing 13 of their last 15 to cap a second-half collapse.
+Instead, this might have been Jayce Tingler’s final game managing disappointing San Diego (79-83), which had high hopes of contending behind stars Machado and Fernando Tatis Jr. The Padres lost eight of their final nine and finished below .500 for the 10th time in 11 years — they were 37-23 last year — after losing 13 of their last 15.

-“We never imagined being in this situation.
-It’s a little bit surprising, shocking, all those things,” Tingler said.
-“There’s a lot of reasons for it. ...
-It’s miserable, it’s horrible, it’s all those things.”

-Padres starter Reiss Knehr (1-2) worked three innings in his 12th major league appearance and fifth career start.

 Comments / 0